flemosr/quantoxide/QUICKSTART_PROMPT.md

    - Update this file as the strategy evolves to prevent hallucinations in future sessions
    - This ensures continuity and provides complete context when resuming work later

-3. **Implement and start synchronization** to download historical price data:
+3. **Implement and start synchronization FIRST, BEFORE DISCUSSING STRATEGY**, to download historical price data:
-   - Implement a synchronization binary using `SyncEngine`
+   - Implement a synchronization binary using `SyncEngine`, inside the `bin` directory
    - Ask me to start the sync process in the background (downloads may take several minutes)
    - Immediately move to strategy discussion while sync runs - don't wait for it to complete